 [28] .gnu_debuglink PROGBITS 0000000000000000 000030b8

-section only which is a link to a file containing debug info
+readelf shows .gnu_debuglink section only which is a link to a file containing debug info

-option in the example project). file
+(caused by --add-gnu-debuglink option in the example project). file doesn’t show with debug_info,

-- this means that our binary still contains additional unneeded info -
+but still shows not stripped - this means that our binary still contains additional unneeded info -

-parameter instead of --strip-debug
+with --strip-unneeded parameter instead of --strip-debug.

-cmake --install
+cmake --install has --strip option

 which performs such aggressive stripping during installation.
 If we use it after the build: